Fast degree-preserving rewiring of complex networks: Introduction

-Broadly speaking, rewiring algorithms are either Monte-Carlo-based, where edges are randomly selected repeatedly to be rewired until a goal is achieved, or simulated annealing-based~\cite{bertsimas1993simulatedannealing}.
-Simulated annealing defines a ``system temperature''.
-This temperature starts at a large value and decreases by some chosen factor at each iteration of the algorithm.
-The higher the temperature, the larger the probability that a backward step (i.e., a step that moves away from the goal value) is allowed~\cite{de2018fundamentals}, which helps to avoid local optima.
-Both approaches can be used to the same end; for example in ~\cite{chan2016rewiringforrobustness} and ~\cite{buesser2011optimizingannealing}, the aim is to increase the robustness of networks, with the former employing Monte-Carlo-based algorithms, and the latter using simulated annealing.
-In this paper, we focus on Monte-Carlo-based degree-preserving rewiring algorithms.
+Broadly speaking, rewiring algorithms are either Monte-Carlo based, where we randomly select edges to rewire repeatedly until we achieve our goal, or simulated annealing based~\cite{bertsimas1993simulatedannealing}.
+In simulated annealing, we define a ``system temperature''.
+Typically we select a large value for this temperature and we decrease it by some chosen factor at each iteration of the algorithm.
+The higher the temperature, the larger the probability that we allow a backward step (i.e., a step that moves away from the goal value)~\cite{de2018fundamentals}.
+Allowing these backwards steps helps us to avoid local optima.
+Both approaches can be used to the same end; for example in ~\cite{chan2016rewiringforrobustness} and ~\cite{buesser2011optimizingannealing}, the aim is to increase the robustness of networks, with the former employing Monte-Carlo based algorithms, and the latter using simulated annealing.
+In this paper, we focus on Monte-Carlo based degree-preserving rewiring algorithms.
 Both Monte-Carlo and simulated-annealing based algorithms are typically not designed with computational efficiency in mind.
-The majority of existing algorithms appear to rewire just two edges at one time \cite{kashyap2018mechanisms, van2010influence, winterbach2012greedy}.
-As the contribution of one edge to the overall assortativity is very small, it is no surprise that many iterations are required for algorithms that rewire just two edges at once.
-The approach proposed in this work is to rewire a larger number of edges at once, reaching the target assortativity values much faster.
+The majority of algorithms that exist in the literature work by rewiring just two edges at a time~\cite{kashyap2018mechanisms, van2010influence, winterbach2012greedy}.
+The contribution of one edge to the overall assortativity is generally small.
+It is no surprise then that large numbers of iterations of algorithms that rewire just two edges at once are required to achieve a given rewiring goal.